FlorianKn/MovCap_Pub/README.md

 # MovCap
 Capture and classify movements with NN
 ## Generate data
-The data was generated with the notch sensor kit, see image below:
+The data was generated with three notch sensors, see image below:

 ![Placement](data/fig/sensor_placement.jpg)
 *sensors are placed on the right arm*
 ## Explore dataset